umasse/khcoaching/content/coaching_services.md

 <section class="about checked-list mb-6">

-<h5 class="">Coaching is Right for You if You Are:</h5>
+<h5 class="">My Coaching is Right for You if You Are:</h5>

-A high-achieving, experienced educator.
+High-achieving and experienced.

 Going through a stressful career or life transition.